MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 ### Basic Infrastructure

-We will now do some work with the the example in [examples/mpi/average](https://github.com/MolSSI-Education/parallel-programming/tree/gh-pages/examples/mpi/average), which does some simple math with NumPy arrays.
+We will now do some work with the the example in [examples/mpi/average](https://github.com/MolSSI-Education/parallel-programming/tree/gh-pages/examples/mpi/average), which does some simple math.
 Run the code now.

 ~~~